Textus Receptus: History

+Erasmus

-Erasmus had been working for years on two projects: a collation of Greek texts and a fresh Latin New Testament.
+Erasmus had been working for years making philological notes on scriptural and patristic texts.
 In 1512, he began his work on the Latin New Testament.
-He collected all the Vulgate manuscripts that he could find to create a critical edition.
-Then, he polished the Latin, declaring, "It is only fair that Paul should address the Romans in somewhat better Latin."
-In the earlier phases of the project, he never mentioned a Greek text: "My mind is so excited at the thought of emending Jerome’s text, with notes, that I seem to myself inspired by some god.
+He consulted all the Vulgate manuscripts that he could find to create an edition without scribal corruptions and with better Latin.
+In the earlier phases of the project, he never mentioned a Greek text: "My mind is so excited at the thought of emending Jerome's text, with notes, that I seem to myself inspired by some god.
 I have already almost finished emending him by collating a large number of ancient manuscripts, and this I am doing at enormous personal expense."

-While his intentions for publishing a fresh Latin translation are clear, it is less clear why he included the Greek text.
-Some speculate that he intended on producing a critical Greek text or that he wanted to beat the Complutensian Polyglot into print, but there is no evidence to support these speculations.
-Rather, his motivation may have been simpler: he included the Greek text to prove the superiority of his Latin version.
+He included the Greek text to defend the superiority of his Latin version over the Vulgate.
 He wrote, "There remains the New Testament translated by me, with the Greek facing, and notes on it by me."
 He further demonstrated the reason for the inclusion of the Greek text when defending his work: "But one thing the facts cry out, and it can be clear, as they say, even to a blind man, that often through the translator's clumsiness or inattention the Greek has been wrongly rendered; often the true and genuine reading has been corrupted by ignorant scribes, which we see happen every day, or altered by scribes who are half-taught and half-asleep."

 Erasmus's new work was published by Froben of Basel in 1516, becoming the first published Greek New Testament, the Novum Instrumentum omne, diligenter ab Erasmo Rot.
 Recognitum et Emendatum.
-He used manuscripts: 1, 1rK, 2e, 2ap, 4ap, 7, 817.
+For the Greek text, he used manuscripts: 1, 1rK, 2e, 2ap, 4ap, 7, 817.
+In his research in England and Brabant for annotations on particular words, he had already consulted several other manuscripts and was particularly interested in patristic quotations as evidence of early readings.
+For subsequent editions he used more manuscripts, and consulted with his vast network of correspondents.